 Seasonal Rot: Some believe that this has happened in season six, making it feel like Family Guy during a bad season thanks to bad writing.
 Luckily, season seven was better-received, with some even saying it's as good (or better) than season five (which is considered by many to be the best season).
 Seasons eight, however, is So Okay, It's Average — some episodes are very good, while others aren't (and really, if you're a TV show writer, that's where you want your show to be just so you can stay on for another year or so).

-There are a few fans who believe that the show peaked in it's 3rd season and that it's all been downhill ever since due to changes like Hayley's demotion to extra and the oversaturation of Stan and Roger's worst traits to the point where fans feel that the show should have ended there.
+There are a few fans who believe that the show peaked in it's 3rd season and that it's all been downhill ever since (although some will say that it didn't really start to become bad until halfway into Season 5) due to changes like Hayley's demotion to extra and the oversaturation of Stan and Roger along with their worst traits to the point where fans feel that the show should have ended there.

 Squick: Stan gleefully giving his mother a bath while singing an incestuous parody of What Do You Do With a Drunken Sailor?.
 It was so bad, it traumatized Roger into drinking again (he was supposed to be on his white month, where he exercises, detoxes his body, and quits drinking.
 It was fun while it lasted).